Aheless/Shambetski.githug.io/README.md

 ## Experience

 Individual entrepreneur.
-I was in the auto part retail business.
+I was in the auto parts retail business.
 My responsibilities included: work with suppliers, to form an assortment list of goods, work with clients on the implementation of applications and selling of goods.

 ```markdown